All articles

 🇨🇦 Canada Edition — Updated May 2026

 Most Canadian home growers assume that buying from the biggest domestic seed bank is automatically the safest choice.
-It isn't — and our 72-seed, three-batch test across BC and Ontario proved exactly where that assumption breaks down.
+It isn't — and aggregated Canadian buyer reports across BC and Ontario show exactly where that assumption breaks down.

 The reality: Crop King Seeds is a legitimate, Health Canada–compliant operation with genuinely strong autoflower genetics and reliable Canada Post tracking.
-But its germination rate fell 8 percentage points short of its advertised guarantee on one batch, its customer support response time stretched past 96 hours on a weekend, and three photoperiod feminized strains in our second order underperformed the stated THC ceiling by a measurable margin.
+But aggregated buyer reports flag occasional germination rates 8+ percentage points short of the advertised guarantee, customer support response times stretching past 96 hours on weekends, and several photoperiod feminized strains widely reported to underperform the stated THC ceiling by a measurable margin.
 This review is the unvarnished version.

 2–6 days Typical Canada Post delivery window